View All

 Programmers often use breadth first search Python for various applications in graph theory and data structures.

-1. Queue: The BFS algorithm uses a queue data structure to maintain an orderly process when exploring vertex positions.
-The queue follows the First-In, First-Out (FIFO) principle to ensure that vertices are processed in their order of arrival in the queue.
+1. Queue: The BFS algorithm uses a queue data structure to manage the order in which vertices are processed.
+The queue follows the First-In, First-Out (FIFO) principle, ensuring vertices are processed in the exact order they are discovered.

-3. BFS Tree: As the BFS algorithm explores the graph, it constructs a BFS tree.
-The BFS tree represents the traversal path and reveals the hierarchical relationships between vertices.
-Each vertex in the tree has its parent, the vertex discovered during the traversal.
+3. BFS Tree: As BFS explores the graph, it constructs a BFS tree.
+This tree represents the traversal path and illustrates the hierarchical relationships between vertices.
+Each vertex in the tree points to its parent vertex, which is the vertex that discovered it during the traversal.

-4. Enqueue and Mark: The BFS algorithm starts by enqueueing the source vertex into the queue and marking it as visited.
+4. Enqueue and Mark: The algorithm starts by enqueueing the start vertex into the queue and marking it as visited.
+This ensures the traversal begins from the correct starting point and that the start vertex is processed first.

-5. Dequeue and Visit Neighbours: While the queue is not empty, the algorithm dequeues a vertex, visits it, and explores its neighbouring vertices.
-Each unvisited neighbour is enqueued into the queue and marked as visited.
+5. Dequeue and Visit Neighbours: The core of the BFS process is the continuous dequeueing of vertices from the queue.
+After processing the current vertex, the algorithm explores its neighbours.
+Any unvisited neighbour is then enqueued and marked as visited.

-6. Termination: The BFS algorithm terminates when the queue becomes empty.
-This indicates that all reachable vertices have been visited and processed.
+6. Termination: BFS terminates when the queue is empty, indicating that all reachable vertices from the start vertex have been visited and processed.

 BFS(graph, start_vertex):